mbtlfernando/useful_functions/README.md

 ## plotly_graphs.py
 Draws a multi line graph given a numerical pandas data frame.
 Index is the x axis.
 Columns are taken as lines.

+Contains simple functions to draws two data frames as subplots or overlays with two y axes.
+Just pass pandas data frame to the function.

 Draws a graph from a dictionary with the following format.

 dict_data = {